ff6347/debateclub-firecrawled/memory-bank/active-context.md

 - **Initializing the Memory Bank:** Populating the core Memory Bank files (`briefing.md`, `project-context.md`, `tech-context.md`, `system-patterns.md`, `progress.md`) based on the existing `README.md`, `package.json`, and the understanding that the initial version described is functional.
 - **Establishing Baseline:** Understanding the project's purpose, features, tech stack, architecture, and current progress state as documented.
+- **NDJSON Tag Import Integration:** Tag import from NDJSON is now automatic and robust, with blacklist support and decoupling from summarization.

 ## Recent Changes

 - Created the `memory-bank` directory.
 - Populated the core Memory Bank markdown files with initial content derived from project documentation (`README.md`, `package.json`).
+- **Updated CLI Argument Handling:** Renamed `--source-dir` to `--markdown-files` (short `-m`).
+Removed default paths for both `--markdown-files` and `--ndjson-files`.
+Added validation to require exactly one of these flags and ensure they are mutually exclusive.
+- **NDJSON Tag Import:** Tag import from NDJSON is now invoked automatically after link insertion (not a separate script).
+Only newly inserted links are processed for tags, not all links with `source_json`.
+- **Tag Blacklist:** Tags like `links` (and any others in the blacklist) are filtered out during tag import.
+Blacklisted tags are not upserted or associated.
+This prevents meaningless or organizational tags from polluting the tag DB.
+- **All logic is in `src/common.ts` and called from `extractLinks` in `src/extract.ts`.**
+- **Summarization and tag import are now decoupled.**
+- **NDJSON import is now a first-class, robust workflow.**

 ## Next Steps